Begin with a Story

 Use storytelling as a fun learning tool to engage the minds and hearts of your listeners.
-Learn new ways to help tell stories effectively.
+Find out ways to help tell stories effectively.
 Everyone will be so caught up in the fun they won’t know that they are actually learning important aspects of putting together a story.
-This workshop has lots of practical hands-on work for the participants to do.
-By the end of the workshop the groundwork for building and telling a story will be firmly in place, with the tools on how to put your own spin on it. .
+There will be lots of practical hands-on work for you to do, with the opportunity to put your own spin on it.
+By the end of the workshop the groundwork for building and telling a story will be firmly in place.

 - AARP Linden Chapter

 In this workshop participants will learn the basic elements of storytelling.
 What are the various types of stories.
 What makes a good story.
 We will also explore the history of the oral tradition.
 How to find your unique way of telling using various techniques and tools so participants can better express the story they wish to share.